thecodingwolf3107/open-source-audit/README.md

 - University: VIT Bhopal

 ## Project Overview
-With Linux as the primary example, this project seeks to explore the philosophy, ecosystem, and licensing of open-source software.
-In addition, there are useful shell scripting exercises to demonstrate Linux command-line proficiency.
+This project aims to investigate the philosophy, ecosystem, and licensing of open-source software, using Linux as the main example.
+Additionally, there are helpful shell scripting exercises to show off your command-line skills with Linux.Cript, take these actions:

 ## Scripts Included